Login

 Main record responsible for handling the Login screen.

-Internal method responsible for setting up the TRSLogin coordinates.
+Internal method responsible for setting up the TLogin coordinates.
 This is automatically called for you on the Login variable.

-Attempts to select the specified ERSLoginInput, returns True if we succeed.
+Attempts to click the specified ELoginButton, returns True if we succeed.

 Example: